Foothill Model Works

 4. Measure the pin used in your slotted, link & pin draw head.
 Drill one drill bit size larger, through the detent cast into the slotted shank extension casting.
 Be careful to keep the drill bit square to the part.

-5. Remove the extension casting from the sprue and file the end to match the curve cast into it.
+5. Remove the slotted shank addition casting from the sprue and file the end to match the curve cast into it.

-6. Press the extension into the hole drilled through the shank in Step 3.
-Using the same drill used in Step 4, drill through the center of the shank, through the hole drilled through the extension.
+6. Press the mounting pin on the slotted shank addition casting into the hole drilled through the shank in Step 3.
+Using the same drill used in Step 4, drill through the center of the shank, through the hole drilled through the slotted shank addition casting.

 Drill like this.

-7. Trim the coupler shank to match the length and shaper of the extension casting.
+7. Trim the coupler shank to match the length and shaper of the slotted shank addition casting.
+Note: the factory shank on #803 couplers will have to thinned, from the bottom, to fit you particular draw head!

 Shank trimmed and rounded.